Ympact/flux-icons/README.md

 > [!NOTE]
 > In the current version of this package, the original svg paths of an icon are merged into a single path.
 > It can therefore happen that some icons may not look like the original.
 Especially when Flux tries to show a solid variant of an icon that originally does not have a solid or filled version.

-### Known issues

-Tabler

-- Solid variant for icons that originally do not have a filled version are often not rendered properly.

 ## Building icons